schollz/acrostic/README.md

 ![matrix](https://user-images.githubusercontent.com/6550035/148664651-35ae313d-be73-445a-9c39-1e193d3bd3ba.png)

-use E1 to change "context" within this page. in the matrix there are four contexts:
+the matrix is what lets you specify note pitches and their duration. you can pick chords, re-arrange the notes in the chord, and re-arrange/change the notes in the individual phrases. this particular UI has four "contexts". use E1 to change "context" within this page. they are as follows:

 1. chords
 2. notes
 3. phrase
 4. sampling

-the chords lets you pick the chords and allocate the beats. the notes context lets you rotate and change octave of notes in a chord. the phrase context lets you rotate notes and change octave in a phrase. the sampling context is where you initiate recording and can do some leveling.
+the chords context lets you pick the chords and allocate the beats. the notes context lets you rotate and change octave of notes in a chord. the phrase context lets you rotate notes and change octave in a phrase. the sampling context is where you initiate recording and can do some leveling.

 ### chord context

 ![chord context](https://user-images.githubusercontent.com/6550035/148664646-3bd20a3d-628b-4dbe-9d4d-13c317323d69.png)

-you are in the "chord context" when the bar around the roman numerals is highlighted.
+this context lets you modify the chords. you are in the "chord context" when the bar around the roman numerals is highlighted.

 - E2 or K1+E2 select chord position
 - E3 change chord